Large enough to innovate.

 Once a patient is placed in hospice facility or a senior living community like the one at www.carltonseniorliving.com/community/concord/ or lifeatcypresscourt.com/living-options/assisted-living/, palliative care pharmacy services can be provided for both the patient and the assisted living provider.
 What a hospice patient needs is medication to relieve pain and anxiety, delivered in a prompt, caring and secure manner.
 What the senior independent living service and hospice provider like Heritage Woods assisted living needs is a pharmacy partner to assure that the patient’s needs are met, that knowledgeable and experienced pharmacists are willing to participate as members of the interdisciplinary team of care and that the pharmacy will partner with the hospice provider in medication and delivery cost management (when appropriate) and in developing a comprehensive inventory maintenance program that will maximize the clinical and financial benefits of the medications used in the care of patients enrolled in the agency’s home health care or inpatient programs.

 For example a person with a diagnosis of advanced lung cancer whose health status otherwise might be deteriorating would have an equal chance that he would require home care support with only occasional visits from physicians rather than more frequent evaluations.
-The role of the home care team is to make sure the patient is pain free and fully maximizing whatever quality of life remains to them even if they no longer will be receiving regular treatment for their illness for which the primary treatment option is no longer being prescribed for them any longer.
+The role of the home care or respite care team is to make sure the patient is pain free and fully maximizing whatever quality of life remains to them even if they no longer will be receiving regular treatment for their illness for which the primary treatment option is no longer being prescribed for them any longer.